Margaret Sanger & Planned Parenthood’s Eugenic Worldview

 Much like Margaret Sanger’s views on abortion, Sanger didn’t really speak publicly in favor of racism.
 Yet when you look at how Sanger aided and abetted genuine racists, it’s impossible for anyone to honestly claim Sanger wasn’t complicit in normalizing racism.

 In 1926 Sanger accepted a speaking invitation from the women’s branch of the Ku Klux Klan in New Jersey.
-She wrote in her autobiography that her speech went over so well she recieved a dozen invitations to speak to other similar groups.
+She wrote in her autobiography that her speech went over so well she received a dozen invitations to speak to other similar groups.

 Racists were allowed to write in her journal, Birth Control Review, and they were even invited to help lead her organization.
 One notable example was Lothrop Stoddard, author of the 1920 book The Rising Tide of Color: The Threat Against White World-Supremacy.
 Stoddard is not some fringe character; his book is even mentioned in The Great Gatsby.
 After publishing his book Sanger’s American Birth Control League invited Stoddard to join their national council.

 Sanger was not a naive person and understood the practical implications her views on poverty and unfit racial traits would have on minorities.
-When she sought to increase committment to birth control in Black communities through her “Negro Project,” Sanger feared the conclusions some Black citizens might logically reach given the effects of her quest to stop the poor from having families.
+When she sought to increase commitment to birth control in Black communities through her “Negro Project,” Sanger feared the conclusions some Black citizens might logically reach given the effects of her quest to stop the poor from having families.
 She wrote a letter in 1939 to fellow eugenicist Dr. Clarence Gamble (heir to the Proctor & Gamble fortune), laying out her goals for managing public relations:

 “The ministers work is also important and also he should be trained, perhaps by the Federation as to our ideals and the goal that we hope to reach.
 We do not want word to go out that we want to exterminate the Negro population and the minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.”(6)